For the

 Digital Borders Graduate Course

-Digital Borders was a Graduate Class taught at the Design and Technology M.F.A department of The New School, Parsons School of Design (Fall Semester 2020).
+Taught at the Design and Technology M.F.A department of The New School, Parsons School of Design (Fall Semester 2020).